 In your paywall’s Overview tab, you have the opportunity to review your paywall’s status.
 This status is here to help you make sure that you don't accidentally try to use a paywall in your app when it isn't fully ready to go.
 Three indicators will guide you to where your app is along in design; Fully Configured, Minimally Configured and Not Configured.
 Details are explained further here.

 For developers requiring a highly customized look and feel, fear not, Nami’s linked paywalls provide the same flexibility to make changes instantly to key paywall elements, while allowing a more customized look and feel.

 There you have it.
 A pain-free cloud-based solution that you control from A to Z. Now that you’ve got your first paywall up and running, iterative changes will be easy to implement.
 Nami’s paywall creator is ultra-flexible, customized and designed to work with all app platforms so that your teams can remain focused on the core business.
 Best yet, it's a native UI control so you're still delivering a high quality user experience.
-Begin designing your first paywall today.
+Get some inspiration at our paywall gallery, then begin designing your first paywall today.

 Track these 19 metrics to accelerate growth of your mobile app revenue, with this definitive guide to subscription app analytics.